axiomtutor/acira/README.md

 # To use this project

-1. Download the .py file (or clone the repo).
+1. Download the .py files (or clone the repo).

 2. Install marimo if necessary.

+3. Pick the particular notebook to read, say `ACIRA_0000_intro.py`.

-3. In a terminal, run `marimo edit acira.py`
+4. In the terminal, cd into the directory with the files, and run `marimo edit ACIRA_0000_intro.py`.